dtomasi/go-event-bus/readme.md

     // Create a new instance
     eb := eventbus.NewEventBus()

-    // Create a new EventChannel
+	// Subscribe to "foo:baz" - or use a wildcard like "foo:*" eventChannel := eb.Subscribe("foo:baz")

-    eventChannel := eventbus.NewEventChannel()
+	// Subscribe with existing channel use

-    // Subscribe to "foo:baz" - or use a wildcard like "foo:*" eb.Subscribe("foo:baz", eventChannel)
+	// eb.SubscribeChannel("foo:*", eventChannel)

     // Wait for the incoming event on the channel go func() {